llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

     * Default DA:
         * Each group has one default DA.
         * It is not permitted as *exp* and is never computed as *pre*.
+        * It is computed as *imp* for a variable on a directive if all of the following are true:
+            * The OpenACC specification actually specifies *imp* DAs at all for that kind of directive (e.g., `acc parallel` and `acc loop`).
+            * The group is relevant to the directive.
+            * The variable is referenced within the directive's associated statement and declared outside it.
-        * It is computed as *imp* for a variable on a directive if (1) the group is relevant to the directive, (2) there is no other *exp*, *pre*, or *imp* DA from that group for that variable on that directive, and (3) the variable needs a DA on that directive (for most directives, that means the variable is referenced on or within the directive and declared outside it).
+            * There is no other *exp*, *pre*, or *imp* DA from that group for that variable on that directive.
+            * If the variable is a member expression (e.g., `s.x`), then (1) it
+              has an *exp* DA of either group visible at the directive, and (2) its base expression (e.g., `s`) has no *exp* DA of either group on the directive.
         * `nomap` indicates no data mapping of a variable between device and host.
         * `shared` indicates no privatization of a variable.
 That is,